antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 #### Detailed Examples

 Let’s take a look at a more detailed, concrete example.
 [VectorUdfs.cs][12] is a program using the traditional Spark DataFrame.
-It reads in a Json file with people’s names and ages as input, stores the data in a DataFrame, and then uses a vector UDF to count the number of characters in each name, finally returning a set of ages + the number of characters in each respective age’s name.
+It reads in a Json file with people’s names and ages as input and stores the data in a DataFrame.
+The program then groups records by the same age.

+Let's say you have 2 people with the same age:

+<pre class="prettyprint">21 | John
+21 | Sally</pre>

+The program will count the number of characters in all the names that have the same age.
+So in this case, you'd get 1 row back: `21 | 9`, where 9 is the result of John.Length + Sally.Length.

 [VectorDataFrameUdfs.cs][13] is an updated program that accomplishes the same task with both a traditional DataFrame and the Microsoft.Data.Analysis DataFrame.